Fredrik Viklund

 About me

-I'm a professor in the Department of Mathematics.
-I hold a Wallenberg Academy Fellowship (prolongation grant) and my research is supported by grants from the Swedish Research Council (VR) and the Ruth and Nils-Erik Stenbäck Foundation.
+I'm a professor in the Department of Mathematics and a Wallenberg Scholar.
+My research is supported by grants from the Swedish Research Council (VR) and the Gustafson Foundation.
 I received my PhD from KTH and I spent 2010-2013 as a Simons Fellow and J. F. Ritt Assistant Professor at Columbia University.
-I'm currently the director of the Master's Programme in Mathematics (TMAKM).

 My main areas of interest are in complex analysis, probability, and mathematical physics.
 For example, the geometry of Schramm-Loewner evolution (SLE) curves; critical lattice models; random walks; Laplacian growth and aggregation models; conformal field theory; the Loewner equation; multifractal analysis; boundary behavior of conformal maps and Loewner energy.
 I am also interested in computer science and some aspects of applied mathematics.